 Would you use any of these products?
 Let us know what you think.

 has been an editor in the housing field for two decades — most recently as content manager for HouseLogic.
-She’s given her 100-year-old frame home the attention it deserves: new kitchen, siding, HVAC, and windows and doors.
+She’s given her 100-year-old frame home the attention it deserves: new kitchen, siding, HVAC, windows, and doors.
 She’s betting the roof is next.
-Follow Christina on Google+.
+Follow Christina on Google+ and Twitter.